Nuitka/Nuitka/Developer_Manual.rst

 Here, "Identifier" will be so well known that the reader is expected to know the argument names and their meaning, but it would be still better to add them.

-Contractions may span across multiple lines for increased readability:
+Contractions should span across multiple lines for increased readability:

 .. code-block:: python